PolyU-Computer-Science/Year3-COMP3134-BI-Group-Project/README.md

   ```

   or open the notebook in **JupyterLab/VS Code** and use "Restart & Run All".
-- **Validate outputs**: reruns should refresh `output/csv/merged_data.csv` and overwrite the eight PNG files listed above.
+- **Validate outputs**: reruns should refresh `output/csv/merged_data.csv` and overwrite the twelve PNG files listed above.
 If the files do not update, check that the script has permission to write to the directory.

 ---